barryclark/jekyll-now/_posts/2020-12-17-explaining transformers.md

 <p>This interface is a good companion for hidden state examinations which can highlight a specific layer of
     interest, and using this interface we can focus our analysis on that layer of interest.
 It is straight-forward to apply this method to specific layers of interest.
-Hidden-state evolution diagrams, for example, indicate that layer #0 does a lot of heavy lifting as it often tends to shortlist the tokens that make it to the indicate that layer #0 does a lot of heavy lifting as it often tends to shortlist the tokens that make it to the top of the probability distribution.
+Hidden-state evolution diagrams, for example, indicate that layer #0 does a lot of heavy lifting as it often tends to shortlist the tokens that make it to the top of the probability distribution.
 The following figure showcases ten factors applied to the activations of layer 0 in response to a passage by Fyodor Dostoyevsky:</p>